crossmeta/cxfuse/README.md

 	#

 ##Summary
-With Crossmeta FUSE for Windows, it is not only easiest to port FUSE programs but also the fastest with no or minimal changes required to your existing FUSE program.
+With Crossmeta FUSE for Windows, it is not only easy to port FUSE programs but also the fastest with no or minimal changes required to your existing FUSE program.
 Also the Crossmeta kernel provides the necessary POSIX APIs without dependency on yet another software package.